Pelicador/SQL-Data-Warehouse-Project/README.md

 ## Technical Implementation
 ### Database and Schema Creation
-The project begins by creating a new database named 'DataWarehouse' with three schemas:
+The project begins by creating a new database named 'DataWarehouse' with the three schemas `init_database.sql`

+### Bronze Layer Implementation